 The tradition and life of prayer for Christians is richly explored in the Catechism of the Catholic Church.
-In this period of purification and enlightenment, it is appropriate to spend some time assisting the elect to identify forms of prayer that will sustain and strengthen their faith into their future life as members of the Church.
+In the current period of purification and enlightenment, it is appropriate to spend some time helping the elect identify forms of prayer that will strengthen their faith and sustain it into their future lives as members of the Church.